top of page

 REGISTRATION

-The workshop is limited to 12 participants per section.
-Courses fill quickly.
-Once the course is full (first come, first served) we will add names to a waitlist.
+The course is limited to twelve participants per section.
+Once the course is full (first come, first served), we will add names to a waitlist.

 Payment